MicrosoftDocs/power-platform/power-platform/admin/trial-environments.md

 Follow these steps to create a trial (standard) environment in the Power Platform admin center.

-1. Sign into the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) with admin credentials.
+1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) with admin credentials.

 2. Go to **Environments**, and then select **+ New**.